Although a particular medium or tool might influence how an artist expresses himself or herself, the medium itself remains a neutral participant.

 Digital paint allows me to work in ways which were once only a dream.
-No drying time, no paint layers interacting badly, no varnishing, no cracking, and no fumes.
+There is no drying time, no paint layers interacting badly, no varnishing, no cracking, and no fumes.

 That conversation resolved none of the challenges we voiced, but it left me with an itch for the perfect medium.

 It would stay wet and malleable for however long I wished.
 I could then apply thick, buttery layers of paint and blend them for weeks at a time.
-It would also dry instantly whenever I wished.
+And it would also dry instantly whenever I so desired.
 Adding crisp, sharp lines directly on top would then be a breeze.
 And I could build up endless layers of paint with no technical problems.

 It seemed pure fantasy.